sebitommy123/SA/README.md

 - `--onedir`: Fast startup after first run (cached files)

 Our solution: Use `--onefile` for the installer, which downloads and installs the `--onedir` version for fast performance.

+### Cross-Platform Build Architecture

+**macOS Build (`build_and_upload.sh`)**:
+- Builds natively on macOS (ARM64)
+- Uses local Python environment
+- Creates macOS-compatible binaries

+**Alma Linux Build (`build_alma.sh`)**:
+- Builds on remote x86_64 Debian server (zubatomic.com)
+- Installs Python 3.9 on the remote server
+- Creates x86_64 Linux binaries compatible with Alma Linux
+- Handles Python 3.5 compatibility issues automatically
+- Uses tar.gz for distribution (more reliable than zip on older systems)

+**Technical Notes**:
+- PyInstaller doesn't support cross-compilation, so we use a remote x86_64 build server
+- The Alma Linux installer handles both zip and tar.gz extraction
+- All `sa` module dependencies are properly included in the PyInstaller build
+- The build process is fully automated and requires no manual intervention

 ### Manual Build Commands